 For this decision process, you should consider a variety of factors, many of which will be discussed in this article.
-If you do decide to stick with the profession but believe your current situation is not ideal, I suggest using the to figure out if something else might be a better fit.
+If you do decide to stick with the profession but believe your current situation is not ideal, I suggest using the BCG job analysis tool to figure out if something else might be a better fit.

 Why I chose to take a "hiatus" from the profession